ttu/ttu.github.io/_posts/2023-1-20-mtb-bike-skill-guides.md

 <iframe width="99%" height="350" src="https://www.youtube.com/embed/lxOTn7-tJFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 There are many steps to do.
 Mostly I have noticed that when I start to do too many things, everything breaks down and I can't do even most simple jumps nicely.

+Do you need bunnyhop skills?
+Well it really helps and especially on a smaller steep jumps where you can't get enough speed.
+Keep on jumping from all the small obstacles and rocks and you will get there.
+Also good place to practice this is at the skatepark.

 <h2>Steep Jumps</h2>